 Accordingly, the present invention provides a mechanism for locally storing links to remote droplet-enabled applications and/or information.
 For example, FIG. 2 illustrates the web page 110 presenting the droplet-enabled Stock Watcher application 100.
-As described above with reference to FIGS. 4A-4D and 5, the droplet handle 120 (the link) to the Stock Watcher application 100 was downloaded from the web page 110 and locally stored as the graphical representation 320 on the portion 310 of the desktop of the client computer 20.
-As should be appreciated by those of skill in the art, the 35 and the icon information is included within the file 74. graphical representation 320 of the link is selected by, for example, double clicking the representation 320 with the pointing device.
+As described above with reference to FIGS. 4A-4D and 5, the droplet handle 120 (the link) to the Stock Watcher application 100 was downloaded from the web page 20110 and locally stored as the graphical representation 320 on the portion 310 of the desktop of the client computer 20.
+As should be appreciated by those of skill in the art, the graphical representation 320 of the link is selected by, for example, double clicking the representation 320 with the pointing 25 device.
 Once selected, the link causes the local operating system 80 to invoke the droplet supporting the droplet-enabled application.
-That is, the droplet cooperates with the droplet presentation client 25 and local operating system 80 to access the associated file and to re-establish the communication connection 54 to the application server 40 for re-delivering information for re-presenting the Stock application 100 is, in effect, re-executed at the application server 40 to re-present to the client computer 20 the functionality of the Stock Watcher application 100 without having the application 100 locally loaded on the client computer 20 and also without re-navigating back to the web 50 page 110 that originally presented the Stock Watcher application 100 to the user.
-By eliminating the need to locally store applications and/or to re-navigate to a web page containing a desired application, the present invention avoids two perceived disadvantages of conventional pro- 55 cesses for invoking remote applications and retrieving remotely stored information.
+That is, the droplet cooperates with the droplet presentation client 25 and local operating system 80 to access the associated file and to re-establish the communication connection 54 to the application server 40 for redelivering information for re-presenting the Stock Watcher application 100.
+Importantly, the Stock Watcher application 100 is, in effect, re-executed at the application server 40 to re-present to the client computer 20 the functionality of the 35 Stock Watcher application 100 without having the application 100 locally loaded on the client computer 20 and also without re-navigating back to the web page 110 that originally presented the Stock Watcher application 100 to the user.
+By eliminating the need to locally store applications and/or to $\,^{40}$ re-navigate to a web page containing a desired application, the present invention avoids two perceived disadvantages of conventional processes for invoking remote applications and retrieving remotely stored information.

-Branding of Droplets
+Branding of Droplets:

 In accordance with the present invention, the graphical representation 320 and, in particular, the application identification portion thereof, includes branding information.
-The branding information includes, for example, a name of the application or institution supporting the application, and a logo or other familiar and easily identifiable symbol of the application or institution.
-Generally speaking, institutions 65 utilize branding information to uniquely identify a set of products and/or services of the institution in the hope of establishing in the minds of its customers an indication of certain levels of quality and trustworthiness.
-Branding is generally judged to be important in electronic commerce (e.g., Internet-based transactions) for branding enables customers to find, compare and select reliable businesses from the wide variety of competitive companies offering similar products and services on the web.
+The branding information includes, for example, a name of the 50 application or institution supporting the application, and a logo or other familiar and easily identifiable symbol of the application or institution.
+Generally speaking, institutions utilize branding information to uniquely identify a set of establishing in the minds of its customers an indication of certain levels of quality and trustworthiness.
+Branding is generally judged to be important in electronic commerce (e.g., Internet-based transactions) for branding enables customers to find, compare and select reliable businesses from the wide 60 variety of competitive companies offering similar products and services on the web.

-By branding graphical representations of droplet-enabled applications and informational content, the supporting or sponsoring institution may establish, for example, a commercially valuable presence on the Internet and, when downloaded, on the client computers.
+By branding graphical representations of droplet-enabled applications and informational content, the supporting or sponsoring institution may establish, for example, a commer- 65 cially valuable presence on the Internet and, when downloaded, on the client computers.
 In accordance with the present invention, not only is a locally stored interactive link provided for invoking remotely stored applications and information, but the link may also be visually customized to resemble a commercial image such as, for example a corporation's business name and/or logo.